AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 Mr. Garrett patted my shoulder, "That was well done, Nox.
 You can go today.
 That was excellent control."

 I blinked at my teacher.
 He never let me go early but I wasn't about to stall with permission to leave.
 So I left as quickly as I'd come.
-I scurried across the floor on my knees and grabb
+I scurried across the floor on my knees and grabbed my things and then rushed out the door and down the hall back to my room.

+I flopped on my bed and I tried to dream.
+Tried to fall asleep but the silence of the room did not come.
+And I had to go about my day.
+I wanted the day to end so badly but it dragged on and on until it was time for lights out and I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
+I needed to see him

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ1NDk2MjE4LC0xNTMwOTE5MzU0LDg3Mj
+eyJoaXN0b3J5IjpbMzU4MDk5OTQ3LC0xNTMwOTE5MzU0LDg3Mj
 gyNDc2NCwtMTQ4MjIxNzQzLDY3MjIyMDM4NywtNjM5Mjk3NjU3
 LC0zNjE5NTYxMDUsLTEzOTU3ODkwMzQsMTc4ODYwODIzMl19
 -->